-Construct validity is raising and answering the question if the aspects that are part to the meaning of a variable should be rated as equal.
+Construct validity is raising and answering the question whether the aspects that are part to the meaning of a construct should be rated as equal.

 The origin of construct validity

 Validity can be viewed as a rating score that lies between 0 and 100, in which 0 means that it is not at all clear what is meant and 100 means that there is no doubt about the meaning of what is being measured.
 To make a good rating you can take a closer look at two aspects: content validity and construct validity.
 In this section we will discuss construct validity.
 Elsewhere we discuss content validity.

 Suppose you want to do a research in which ‘satisfaction with the place to live’ is an important issue.
 There are several ways to measure this, for instance:

 Give on a 5-point rating scale how satisfied you are with …